Dr D.T. Tempelaar

 Most recent publications:

-Tempelaar, D. (2017).
-How Dispositional Learning Analytics helps understanding the worked-example principle.
-In D. G. Sampson, J. M. Spector, D. Ifenthaler, & P. Isaías (Eds.), Proceedings 14th International Conference on Cognition and Exploratory Learning in Digital Age (CELDA 2017) (pp. 117-124).
+Tempelaar, D. (2021).
+LEARNING ANALYTICS AND ITS DATA SOURCES: WHY WE NEED TO FOSTER ALL OF THEM.
+In D. G. Sampson, D. Ifenthaler, & P. Isaías (Eds.), Proceedings of the IADIS International Conference Cognition Exploratory Learning in the Digital Age (Vol. 18, pp. 123-130).
 IADIS Press.
+CELDA Proceedings